yukthitech/utils/yukthi-json-expr/README.md

 > ```json
 > [
 > 	{
-> 		"@condition": "devStackEnabled == 1",
+> 		"@condition": "book.available == 1",
-> 		"@value": "@fmarker: devStackValue"
+> 		"@value": "@fmarker: book.price"
 > 	},
 > 	100
 > ]
 > ```
-> In above example, if condition evaluates to true, assuming "devStackValue" value is 1000 the result would be:
+> In above example, if condition evaluates to true, assuming "book.price" value is 1000 the result would be:
 > ```json
 > [1000,100]
 > ```